Pokemon Go Trespassers: Could You Be Liable For Injuries?

 Let Us Assist You Today

 When you have serious concerns about your liability as a homeowner, contact our experienced New York real estate attorneys.
 At Cavallo & Cavallo, we provide the strong legal representation you need to protect your rights and interests.
 As your neighborhood law firm, we are always here, ready to answer your questions and address your concerns.
-We have offices in the Bronx and New Rochelle; call or contact us online today for a free consultation.
+We have offices in the Bronx and Westchester; call or contact us online today for a free consultation.